Gwitr/tmxparse/README.md

 # tmxparse

-A Python 3.12+ library for parsing TMX files.
+A Python 3.12+ library for parsing Tiled editor's TMX files.
 Has support for specialization based on the type selected in-editor (e.g. allowing you to quickly and easily create custom object logic).
 It's in its very early stages so far, but it's getting there

 ## Basic usage
 You can use tmxparse.BaseLoader to open a map file: